December 29, 2015

-Pistachios are most often associated with ice cream and their muted green color, but it's time to pay attention to these incredible nuts for their nutritional content.
-Lower in calories than most nuts, the pistachio naturally contains tons of protein, fiber, magnesium, and antioxidants.
+Pistachios are most often associated with ice cream and their muted green color, but it’s time to pay attention to these incredible nuts for their nutritional content.
+Lower in calories than most nuts, the pistachio naturally contains protein, fiber, magnesium, and antioxidants.

 Nope, these aren’t just for when you’re sick.
 Broth-based soups aren’t calorically dense, but they do a great job of filling you up because broth literally takes up space in the stomach.
 Sounds too simple to be a real thing, but it’s legit.

 To up the fiber content and get a few more nutrients into your meal, try a bone broth soup with a ton of veggies mixed in.
 The collagen in bone broth helps you feel more satiated, too.

 It only takes a handful of these luscious, red berries to leave you feeling satiated thanks to the 8 grams of fiber in each serving.
 Pectin, a prebiotic fiber found in raspberries, can actually support gut health and promote healthy bacteria growth in the stomach and intestines.

 Unlike most fruits, raspberries are relatively low in carbohydrates, making them a great option for Paleo or low-carb eaters.
 They’re also300 enzymatic and biochemical processes in the body, including digestion.
 Every spoonful of this nut butter also packs a powerful punch of vitamin E, an anti-inflammatory that can contribute to feelings of satiety.

 Photo credit: Alicia Cho

 Download the app for easy shopping on the go